David Talent Jewell and his family

 Members of the David and Drucilla Jewell family born in Wisconsin:David and his oldest son, Chester, came to Iowa in the mid to late 1870s, and decided the family should settle on the land in Hamilton County, Iowa which he had purchased from Cornelius Haden when they were living in Wisconsin.
 David and Chester worked to build a home, but because there were no established towns nearby, they hauled all of the building materials in a wagon from Webster City.

-Harriet (Hattie) Elizabeth Jewell born January 20, 1862 in Hortonville, Wisconsin.
-She married George Claflin on November 25, 1879, and the two had a daughter, Ethel.
-After living in Jewell for several years, they moved to Minnesota.
-In 1899, Hattie and George moved back to Iowa and lived on a farm east of Jewell.
-Hattie died at age 96 on October 29, 1958.
+Harriet (Hattie) Elizabeth Jewell, born January 20, 1862 in Hortonville, Wisconsin, lived in Appleton and Stevens Point, Wisconsin before moving to Iowa with her parents in 1876.
+Hattie married George Claflin on November 25, 1879, and the two had a daughter, Ethel and a foster daughter, Irene Reinhardt.
+After living in Jewell for several years, they moved to Minnesota in a covered wagon.
+In 1899, Hattie and George moved back to Iowa to live on a farm east of Jewell where she lived for the next 56 years.
+They were members of the Methodist Church.
+Hattie died at age 96 on October 29, 1958, and was buried in Jewell's Evergreen Cemetery.
 Her husband George had died December 19, 1918.